alesveselka/Q/docs/stats.md

       + Quadratic Discriminant Analysis (QDA)
   - Support Vector Machines (SVM) (Support Vector Classifier (SVC) - nonlinear)
   - Decision Trees(DT) and Random Forests
-    DT partition a space into a hierarchy of boolean choices that lead to a categorisation or grouping based on the repective decisions.
+    DT partition a space into a hierarchy of boolean choices that lead to a categorization or grouping based on the respective decisions.
 * Unsupervised learning
   - Principal Component Analysis (PCA)

+###Model Selection

+#####Cross Validation
+*Technique used to assess how a statistical model will generalize to new data that it has not been seen before.
+Usually used on predictive models.*

+* Train / Test Split
+* k-fold cross validation

+#####Others

-Autocorrelation
+* Autocorrelation
+* Mean Squared Error (MSE)